rmjarvis/TreeCorr/README.rst

 This can be useful when running the program from a script for lots of input files.

+See `Using configuration files <https://rmjarvis.github.io/TreeCorr/_build/html/scripts.html>`_ for more details.

 Using the Python module
 -----------------------